 We further illustrate our findings by looking at the fate of some particular countries.
-Appendix A presents, as examples, the evolution of real GDP and welfare for China and the U.S. The figures show that China and the U.S. experience a similar evolution of welfare costs but the losses in GDP per capita are larger and are much more persistent in China.
-In Table A1 in Appendix A, we also present losses in real GDP, welfare and population for most countries in the world.
-For example, China's loss in real GDP per capita due to permanent inundation peaks in 2121 at 0.94%.
-For the U.S. the PDV of real GDP losses amounts to 0.03% with a population loss that peaks in 2021 at 0.01%.
+Appendix A presents, as an example, the evolution of real GDP and welfare for China and the United States.
+The figures show that China and the United States experience a similar evolution of welfare costs but the losses in GDP per capita are larger and are much more persistent in China.
+In Table A1 in Appendix A, we also present losses in real GDP, welfare, and population for most countries in the world-for example, China's loss in real GDP per capita due to permanent inundation peaks in 2121 at 0.94 percent.
+For the United States, the PDV of real GDP losses amounts to 0.03 percent with a population loss that peaks in 2021 at 0.01 percent.
 Another interesting case is the Netherlands.
-11 It loses more from flooding than most other countries, with total real GDP declining 0.41% and the welfare in the country dropping 1.05% in present discounted value terms.
-The country loses 3.0% of its population in 2200, and as a result economic activity declines.
+It loses more from flooding than most other countries, with total real GDP declining 0.41 percent and the welfare in the country dropping 1.05 percent in present discounted value terms.
+The country loses 3.0 percent of its population in 2200, and as a result economic activity declines.

-Figure 5: Cumulative density functions of (a) the PDV of total percentage losses in real GDP, and (b) the population losses for coastal and inland cells in 2200 (RCP 4.5)
+Note: Cumulative density functions of the PDV of total percentage losses in real GDP (panel A), and the population losses for coastal and inland cells in 2200 (RCP 4.5) (panel B).